-How much debt assets do mutual funds manage?
+How many debt assets do mutual funds manage?

-The AUM of debt schemes of the mutual fund industry is about ?15-lakh crore, which is more than half of the total AUM of Indian fund houses.
+The AUM of debt schemes in the mutual fund industry is about 15-lakh crore, which is more than half of the total AUM of Indian fund houses.

-The worst affected sub-category of debt funds is Credit Risk funds that account for only 5% of the overall debt assets.
+The worst affected sub-category of debt funds is Credit Risk funds which account for only 5% of the overall debt assets.